Gainsight Bulk API

 Note: Multiple emails can be added into the recipient list separated by commas.

 - Click Save.

 Note: System will validate for any job with the same name.
 If it finds a duplicate job name, it shows an error Job name already exists.
 Always assign a unique job name.

 Ingest Data into Gainsight Objects from a CSV file

-Records in the CSV file with the headers Name, Industry, Employees, Original Contract Date, Renewal Date, ARR, CSMFirstName and CSMLastName are shown below:
+Records in the CSV file with the headers Name, Industry, Employees, Original Contract Date, Renewal Date, ARR, CSMFirstName and CSMLastName are shown below as an example:

 Admins can create multiple jobs to ingest data into the objects.
-To create a Job:

-- Click Browse to select a source CSV file from the local machine.
-The CSV file is uploaded in this section to select mapping between CSV headers and Gainsight object fields.
+- Click BROWSE to select a CSV file from the local machine.
+The CSV file in this section is uploaded to select mapping between CSV headers and Gainsight object fields.

 - CSV Properties: Select appropriate CSV Properties.
 Recommended CSV properties:

-- Character Encoding: UTF-8
+- Character Encoding: UTF-8.